magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 This file specifies the preferred implementation class the object manager generates for the interface declared in a class constructor.

-The file also specifies whether the object manager should create an object for every request or treat it as a singleton.
+The file also specifies whether the object manager should create an object for every request or treat the object as a singleton.

-## Usage Rules
+## Usage rules

 The Magento framework uses the `ObjectManager` to generate and inject the classes declared in your constructor.
 Classes should not ask for the `ObjectManager` itself as a constructor dependency.